mattianeroni/milk-logistics/README.md

 ----------------------------------
 ### Reference
-Neroni, M., & Rinaldi, M. (Under review).
-Multi-Source Team Orienteering Problem in the Dairy Sector, *Production Planning and Control*.
+Neroni, M., & Rinaldi, M. (*On going*).
+Multi-Source Team Orienteering Problem in the Dairy Sector.